tlahin/roger_skyline_1/README.md

   `sudo apache2ctl configtest`.

+  Evaluation form mentions that there must be only 1 conf file enabled so disable all the default/unnessesary ones with a command:

+  `sudo a2dissite <conf>`.

   As long as your output has `Syntax OK` everything is all setup.
 Now you can restart Apache to implement the changes: `sudo systemctl restart apache2`.

   **Testing Encryption**